bernatferragut/LLULL-Ars/questions.md

 # 1.QUESTIONS

-### How do I get started with  this system of memory training?
+### How do I get started with  the Art Brevis System?

 Simply memorize the alphabet of nine letters, and the twenty eight principles and rules with their definitions.
 This is a self learning system, anyone applying it can get the results of increased power of memory, intelligence, will and imagination.